Skip to content

 Evaluating BassEXP's Current Investment Opportunities

-We give qualified investors direct participation in oil well investment opportunities across Oklahoma.
-Here's what sets us apart.
+We offer qualified investors direct participation in oil well investment opportunities across Oklahoma.
+Here's what sets BassEXP apart.

 • Proven Basin Focus: All drilling operations target established producing formations with extensive offset well data, prioritizing developmental wells over high-risk exploration.

-• Operator Co-Investment: We invest alongside our investors in every well.
+• Operator Co-Investment: We put our own capital in every well we drill.
 Our money goes in the same hole yours does.

 • Collective Expertise: Over 100 years of combined experience in geology, engineering, and operations.
 Our team knows these formations.